This post was originally published Sep 29, 2015 and extensively updated November 25, 2019.

 Should I change from a sole proprietor to an LLC?

 It’s an important question to ask and one we’re happy to answer.
-Sole proprietorship can be successful and there are some advantages associated with owning one.
+A sole proprietorship can be successful and there are some advantages associated with owning one.
 However, there are risks as well, and weighing a sole proprietorship vs. an LLC requires some knowledge and guidance.

 We understand that choosing the right structure for your company can have lasting implications.
 Here’s what you need to know about changing from a sole proprietorship to an LLC in Utah.